aquietlife/zora/README.md

 - Open weights: All of the model weights are also open and available on the Zora web platform

-- Open implementation: All models implementations are provided
+- Open implementation: All models implementations are provided and are made to be as transparent as possible

 - Open data: When needed, all data used to train models are free, open-source, and in the public domain